traeblain/.com/src/2014/2013-reading-list-part-iii.md

 ![Cryptonomicon]({filename}../static/images/2014/cryptonomicon.jpg "Cryptonomicon"){: .alignright }
 Again, for some reason I feel somewhat ashamed to say I don't think I'm a Neal Stephenson fan.
-This book was interesting and half of it was really good.
+[This book][cryptonomicon] was interesting and half of it was really good.
 The other half is slow and honestly adds no real value to the real story.
 There's some history there, but all that history could have been done differently.
 Some of it could have been thrown out and made the book much better.
 It's a great story, very pertinent to today's BitCoin rush.
 I think it really had the makings of being a great book, but Stephenson's writing got in the way of the story.
 I'm pretty sure this will be my last Stephenson